xmatters/xm-labs-spinnaker/README.md

 * [InboundScript.js](./InboundScript.js) - This is the inbound resonse script that responds to the Spinnaker webhook when a pipeline starts
 * [OutboundScript.js](./OutboundScript.js) - This is the outbound response script that accepts the response from the notification recipient, inspects the response option selected, then continues (or stops) the Spinnaker pipeline using the selected option

+# Introduction - How it works
+Spinnaker is a simple yet elegant application that allows the user to customize a wide range of inputs to result in many different outcomes, depending on what you desire.
+One thing it is somewhat lacking is a simple way to allow for user input directly from an email or phone, which is where xMatters comes in.
+In any Spinnaker pipeline, it is very simple to insert a webhook that fires off a notification to xMatters, then continue the pipeline selecting a stage based on user input, and this guide will show you how to set this up, using an example that "Deploy"s to Dev or Test.
+We will not actually be deploying anything, but it is just one example of what you could do using Spinnaker's stages that run a Jenkins job.

 # Installation
 ## Spinnaker setup
 1. Navigate to your Spinnaker endpoint in the browser.
 This will either be an external IP or url if you have one set, or localhost:9000 if you are using an ssh tunnel